-So, in general, how many systems can you install Adobe software on, including CS6 and Creative Cloud?
+So, in general, how many systems can you install Adobe software on, including the Creative Cloud (CC) and CS6?
 The answer for individuals (as opposed to businesses) in most cases is two.
 The catch is that both computers must be used only by you and the two systems cannot be used at the same time.
-This policy was designed so that you could run (say) Creative Suite at home on your desktop PC, as well as while traveling with your laptop.
-But the types of computers and their usage has blurred so much now that you can just pick any two you own and the product should install and properly activate on both…
+This policy was designed so that you could run the tools at home on your desktop PC, as well as while traveling with your laptop or tablet PC.
+But the types of computers and their usage has blurred so much now that you can just pick any two systems you own and the product should install and properly activate on both…

 2.1.3 Portable or Home Computer Use.
 Subject to the important restrictions set forth in Section 2.1.4 [having to do with volume licensees], the primary user of the Computer on which the Software is installed … may install a second copy of the Software for his or her exclusive use on either a portable Computer or a Computer located at his or her home, provided that the Software on the portable or home Computer is not used at the same time as the Software on the primary Computer.